Huegoxaga/notes/python/tools-and-packages.md

 - It is the package manager that aimed to replace `pip`.
 - It is a virtual environment tool that can replace `virtualenv`.
 - [Click here](https://docs.conda.io/projects/conda/en/latest/commands.html) for complete command reference.
+- By default anaconda is installed under a user's folder and it is only available for one user, [Click Here](https://docs.anaconda.com/anaconda/install/multi-user/) to see how to perform a multi-user installation
 - Environments separate projects to run with certain packages and python version installed in this environment.
   - The `base` environment is the default environment that has up-to-date python and all anaconda packages installed inside.
+  - Packages installed in `base` will share with other environment as alias
 - Packages and Environments can be controlled using a GUI tool called Anaconda Navigator.
 - If conda cannot find a certain package use `pip` to install.
   - It is better to create a conda environment to isolate any changes pip makes
+  - Make sure the `pip` in use is from the `conda` environment
+    - run `which pip` to check
   - the packages installed by `pip` won't be managed by the Conda package manager, they will still be managed by the Anaconda environment
     - Any packaged installed by `pip` can be found using `conda list`.
 However, conda won't track all changes made by `pip`.
-    - conda env will export or create environments based on a file with conda and pip requirements.
+    - conda env can export or create environments based on a file with conda and pip requirements.
 - Remember to restart all terminals when installation or changes are made.

 ### Commands